Mark Friedman: Philadelphia Flyers

 Friedman signed an entry-level contract with the Flyers on March 21, 2017.
 He was reassigned to their American Hockey League affiliate, the Lehigh Valley Phantoms.

 He made his NHL debut on April 6, 2019, vs. the Carolina Hurricanes.
 On this date Friedman became the second Jewish player in Flyers history.

 In July 2020, Friedman and the Flyers agreed to a two-year, one-way contract extension, with an average annual value of $725,000.
 Remaining on the Flyers roster for the pandemic delayed 2020–21 season, Friedman made 4 appearances from the blueline before he was placed on waivers on February 23, 2021.
 On the following day, Friedman was claimed by Flyers' division rival, the Pittsburgh Penguins, under the influence of the newly hired and former Flyers general manager, Ron Hextall.

 Pittsburgh Penguins

 On February 24, 2021, Pittsburgh Penguins general manager Ron Hextall announced that they had claimed Friedman off of waivers.
 He scored his first NHL goal against his former team in an eventual 4–3 loss and left the game early after a hit from Nolan Patrick.
 Since joining the Penguins, Friedman has been vocal in his preference of Pittsburgh over Philadelphia, calling Philadelphia noisy and dirty.

+Vancouver Canucks

+On October 17, 2023, Friedman was traded alongside Ty Glover to the Vancouver Canucks, in exchange for Karel Plášek and Jack Rathbone.

+Nashville Predators

+After spending most of the 2024–25 season with the Canucks' AHL affiliate, the Abbotsford Canucks, Friedman was traded to the Nashville Predators on February 7, 2025, in exchange for future considerations.
+While with the Predators, Friedman played out the remainder of his contract assigned to the AHL with the Milwaukee Admirals.

+Rögle BK

+As a pending free agent, Friedman left the Predators and opted to embark on a career abroad by signing a two-year contract with Swedish club, Rögle BK of the SHL, on June 5, 2025.